From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Conclusion and future plans

 \subsubsubsection{\textbf{Corrigibility}}

-Tolerance of changes in agent’s objectives caused by certain other agents.
+Tolerance to changes in the objectives of the agent caused by certain other agents.
 This scenario consists of agents having arbitrary hierarchies, where superiors can change the objectives of the subordinates, while the subordinates could obstruct or trigger these changes.
-This is inspired from \cite{soares_corrigibility_2015}.
+This is inspired by \cite{soares_corrigibility_2015}.

 \subsubsubsection{\textbf{Yielding and interruptibility}}